OmaLikesCoding/OmaLikesCoding/README.md

 # Hi, I'm Oma!
-### Product Manager | Software Engineer
+### Analyst | Software Engineer
 ![Copy of ImCheezey1 (8 × 4 in) (6)](https://user-images.githubusercontent.com/77770242/223842907-19a5bb4e-1a2c-48db-96b5-56926307811d.png)

 Hello, I'm Oma!
-I'm a dynamic and versatile product manager and software engineer, bringing a diverse background in entrepreneurship, sales, engineering, product development, data analytics, retail, and marketing.
+I'm a dynamic and versitile customer serivce maven and software engineer, bringing a diverse background in entrepreneurship, sales, engineering, product development, data analytics, retail, and marketing.
 My outgoing and collaborative nature makes me a natural team player, and I thrive in energetic and lively environments.
 I believe in the power of a good laugh to foster creativity and build strong connections with colleagues and customers alike.
 Let's create innovative solutions and have some fun along the way!